BBML/Collab/README.md

 # Collab
-Simplified code for collaborator use
+Simplified code for collaborator use ONLY.